Skip to Main Content

 What is the complete, official name of the company?
 Keep in mind that a company's common name (for example, McDonald's) may not be its official name (McDonald's Corporation).
 When possible, use the company's complete official name as your search term.

-Is the company public or privately held?
+Is the company public or private?
 Publicly held companies in the United States are subject to regulations of the U.S. Securities and Exchange Commission, and a great deal of information is available on both the open web and in subscription databases.
-Privately-held companies do not typically provide the same level of detail to the public.
-Check out the database descriptions below to see which contain information about private companies when beginning your search.
+Privately-held companies do not typically provide the same level of detail to the public and can be more challenging to research.

 Company Websites